ISE-DA • ìṣèda

 Yoruba to English Translation: creation

 Through our advisory services, ISE-DA aims to cultivate a pioneering generation of collectors invested in the social and financial growth of cultural hubs in Black communities.
 Our outreach includes targeting communities typically overlooked by the art industry but are eager to build collections and promote cultural stewardship.

-A core aspect of ISE-DA is being able to reimagine the art ecosystem and art engagement.
-This includes experimenting with various exhibition formats, promoting collective exhibitions, and increasing the accessibility of visual culture.
+ISE-DA uses art collecting as a starting point to reimagine the art ecosystem and art engagement.
+This includes experimenting with various exhibition formats, targeted cross-industry partnerships, and increasing the accessibility of visual culture.